 In addition to two paintings, the hope is that there will be funds to make two motifs illustrating the sacraments:

 The baptism is illustrated in a glass dish for the font in the same colour shades as the paintings.
-The communion will be illustrated in a wood carving depicting grapes and grains.
+The communion will be illustrated in a wood carving on the front of the altar.

 - Architecture can sometimes get a little angular and stiff and functional.
 Art can add some organic, soft shapes to a space that otherwise stands still.
 I hope it can add an experience that we get a visual immersion space, a place where the eye can rest and the mind can find peace, says Simon Aaen.